 First, remember that you should never pass food from chopstick to chopstick.
 This is not accepted in Japan because it is related to funeral rituals so you better avoid that.
 The same happens if you stick your chopsticks vertically into your rice.
 Don’t do that.

-Other thing you should avoid at all cost is to stab food with your chopstick, even if food is a little far away from you and it would be very convenient to stab and get it.
+Another thing you should avoid at all costs is to stab food with your chopstick, even if food is a little far away from you and it would be very convenient to stab and get it.

-So if you don’t want to offend the Japanese people, avoid at least passing food from chopstick to chopstick, stabbing food with your chopstick or sticking your chopstick into your bowl of rice.
+So if you don’t want to offend the Japanese people, avoid at least passing food from chopstick to chopstick, stabbing food with your chopstick, or sticking your chopstick into your bowl of rice.
 You can start practicing at home right away if you have a pair of chopsticks, and if you don’t have one already, there are several models available on Amazon like these natural wood chopsticks.

 If you forget this rule, you will receive some surprised looks towards you.

 When you get to Japan, it is a good idea to forget your Western good manners because the truth is that they probably don’t match the Japanese society.
-Tipping can be very common in your country, but in Japan you should never do it.
+Tipping can be very common in your country, but in Japan, you should never do it.
 The Japanese don’t like tipping, and they can’t even understand why would you do that.
-In Japan, working hard and making a good job is their daily life.
-For the Japanese, is completely normal to offer the best service possible to a customer so, if you try to pay more for a job that they are already paid for, they will be confused and won’t understand your gesture, or worst, than can consider that as an insult.
+In Japan, working hard and doing a good job is their daily life.
+For the Japanese, is completely normal to offer the best service possible to a customer so, if you try to pay more for a job that they are already paid for, they will be confused and won’t understand your gesture, or worse, they can consider that as an insult.

-When you go to the restaurant, you will probably receive a refresh towel called oshibori.
-This towel is meant to be used on your hands and definitely not on your face.
-You will probably see some unconscious tourists using the towel on their faces, but don’t be one of them and apply the Japanese manners.
+When you go to the restaurant, you will probably receive a refreshing towel called oshibori.
+This towel is meant to be used on your hands and not on your face.
+You will probably see some unconscious tourists using the towel on their faces but don’t be one of them and apply the Japanese manners.

-Removing your shoes is not negotiable in Japan, specially in some places like a Japanese home, temples and/or shrines, onsen and even some traditional restaurants.
+Removing your shoes is not negotiable in Japan, especially in some places like Japanese homes, temples and/or shrines, onsen, and even some traditional restaurants.
 As a general rule, whenever you see some shelves with footwear by the door, it means that you are meant to remove your shoes.
-Some places will provide you slippers to wear inside, but not every single time, so if you not comfortable with your socks, I recommend buying new ones before getting to Japan because you will be showing them a lot. 😉
+Some places will provide you with slippers to wear inside, but not every single time, so if you’re not comfortable with your socks, I recommend buying new ones before getting to Japan because you will be showing them a lot. 😉

 In Japan, the bath is not seen as a way of cleaning, but it is more a way of relaxing.
 This is why you should never enter a bath without having washed yourself.
 You are supposed to wash yourself completely outside the bath, and once you’re done, you can then enter the bath and enjoy a relaxing experience.

-This rule applies to any kind of bath and specially in the public baths or onsen.
-If you don’t know how to use an onsen in Japan, I already wrote an article on that if you want to read it here.
+This rule applies to any kind of bath and especially to public baths or onsen.
+If you don’t know how to use an onsen in Japan, I already wrote an article on that if you want to read it.

-While in Japan, you might be tempted to try a kimono or yukata, but be aware that there are essential rules you must respect.
-The most important one is to always wrap the left side over the right side because the other way around (right side over left side) is only used to dress the dead.
+While in Japan, you might be tempted to try a kimono or yukata but be aware that there are essential rules you must respect.
+The most important one is to always wrap the left side over the right side because the other way around (the right side over the left side) is only used to dress the dead.
 So, if you don’t want to get the Japanese weird look, try to keep this in mind at all times.

 If you have done some research about Japan, you probably know that there is a rainy season and you’re going to get wet if you travel during that period.
 This is one of the reasons why umbrellas are so common in Japan and therefore there’s a rule that applies to umbrellas.

-If you prefer to avoid the rainy season, check out my previous article about the Japan weather and the best time to visit Japan here.
+If you prefer to avoid the rainy season, check out my previous article about the Japan weather and the best time to visit Japan.

 Last Piece of Advice

-I’ll guess this might seem a long list of things to remember while you’re in Japan, but remember that most of them are common sense and if you just keep in mind to be respectful at any time, you will do fine.
-Also, Japanese are used to tourists (specially in big cities) and they be patient with you if you make some mistakes.
+I guess this might seem like a long list of things to remember while you’re in Japan, but remember that most of them are common sense and if you just keep in mind to be respectful at any time, you will do fine.
+Also, the Japanese are used to tourists (especially in big cities) and they will be patient with you if you make some mistakes.
 And if you feel completely lost with all the Japanese manners, just look around you and follow what other Japanese do.